 Task specialization is a key trait of cooperative learning.
 The group members each have a responsibility to perform, which helps them to achieve an overall goal.
 It is the teacher’s job to communicate what each member is responsible to do.
 If this does not happen the group work will often collapse into a group discussion.
-Action through each member focusing on their task is a component of cooperative learning.
+Action by each member focusing on their task is a component of cooperative learning.

 While working in groups, students provide feedback and encouragement to each other.
 Even though they each have their own task to complete, students have to examine each others contribution to make sure it is acceptable.
 This maintains higher standards and helps in the development of such thinking skills as evaluation and judging.

 The steps of cooperative learning are as follows

 Setting goal(s) means telling the students what you expect.
 It is defining the outcomes of the group experience.
 The final outcome could be a presentation, portfolio, or anything that requires a group to work together.
 It is important to remember that group work should be used when the activity cannot be completed alone because of the complexity of the task.
 Therefore, group work should be avoided for easy tasks as this will lead to boredom and behavioral issues.

 With the goal in mind, it is now time to determine who will do what.
 Other factors to consider are group size, who will be in which group, and sharing how they will be graded.
 Groups should normally have around four people.
 Larger causes problems in communication and smaller makes it hard to complete a complex task.

 Groups should also have students of varying ability.
 Supergroups of elite students do not work well together.
 A group of weak students working together often cannot complete the assignment.
 Mixing helps both the strong and the weak most of the time.